What is the procedure regarding purchase orders with expired purpose and /or account codes? [Expand]

 What's the difference between a preferred vendor and a suggested vendor?
 [Expand]

 A preferred vendor is a vendor with whom UD has a contract or agreement in place, either for pricing, terms, or both.
 A suggested vendor is a vendor that has been used successfully by Procurement or other departments in the past.
 Suggested vendors are trusted, reliable sources for goods and/or services and are recommended for use.
 There is no existing contract with suggested vendors and purchases are negotiated each time.
 Procurement should always be contacted if the value of a planned purchase exceeds the threshold for departmental purchases or if the vendor does not accept credit cards for payment.

 I have an invoice that needs to be paid, but the vendor is not in the vendor database.
 How can I expedite payment?
 [Expand]

-form.
-The University is required to have the W-9 on file prior to issuing a purchase order and payment; without it, we must place the requisition on hold until the W-9 is submitted.
+The University is required to have the W-9 on file prior to issuing a purchase order and payment; without it, we must place the requisition on hold until the W-9 is submitted and processed.
 The UD-specific form includes questions about payment methods, direct deposit, debarment status, and other information needed in order to issue orders and payments.
-Therefore, please remember to direct new vendors to the UD W-9 prior to submitting a requisition.

 Content last updated 1/30/2020